iadvize/iadvize-ios-sdk/README.md

 1. Ask your iAdvize Admin to create a **Mobile App** on the administration website. *If you want to enable the iAdvize SDK push notifications for your user you have to provide your APNS push certificate when you create your app on the administration website.*

+Having your push certificate .p12 file (a Production one, which we can use for both Sandbox and Production environment), you have to extract the Certificate and the Private key in clear text.
+To do so, simply run in your Terminal :

+`openssl pkcs12 -in AppProductionPushCertificate.p12 -out Cert.pem -nodes -clcerts`

+then cat Cert.pem and you can copy/paste the certificate and the private key (with their separators -----BEGIN ...----- and -----END ...-----) and provide it in the iAdvize admin web app form as printed in the Terminal.

 2. Ask your iAdvize Admin to create a new **Web & Mobile App** targeting campaign on the administration website and to give you the following information:
     - **projectId**: id of your project
     - **targetingRuleId(s)**: one or multiple rules which you will be able to activate in code during the user navigation (see [Targeting](#Targeting)).